Table of Contents

 As a result, sales of Category A increase by 20% over the course of three months.
 Even better, the smaller size at a lower price point initially reduces her return on ad spend, but through retargeting and email marketing … customer lifetime value from the eye cream increases by more than double.

 You can also use the ABC approach to segment customers, prioritize service accordingly, and target other people with similar characteristics.

-Assuming that 80% of a company’s sales come from 20% of its customers (again, this isn’t set in stone), look at those high-value customers to determine what common characteristics they have – such as buying preferences, location, demographics, etc. – and focus on finding more customers that fit the same pattern.
+Assuming that 80% of a company’s sales come from 20% of its customers, look at those high-value customers to determine what common characteristics they have.
+This includes buying preferences, location, demographics, etc. Then, focus on finding more customers that fit the same pattern.

-Example: The owner of a wholesale pet food supplier runs a Sales Over Time Report for Customers and notices that their top buyers are from the east coast of the US and typically buy the same brand of dog food.
+For instance, let’s say the owner of a wholesale pet food supplier runs a sales over time report for customers (instead of products) and notices that their top buyers are from the east coast of the US and typically buy the one of three brands of dog food.

-With that in mind, they start going to trade shows in the area and introduce discounts for bulk buys on that particular brand of dog food.
+With that in mind, the company starts going to trade shows in the area and introduces discounts for bulk buys on only those three brands.
 Consequently, they get four new buyers in two months and their average order value increases by 10%.

 Looking forward, ABC inventory management will be an increasingly important tool for eCommerce retailers and wholesalers alike as cost optimization, efficient supply chain management, and smart customer segmentation become the norm.

 In fact, it’s only one of many tactics the fastest-growing brands are using to master inventory management.
 If you’d like to discover the rest: